-GED Education refers to the way how people acquire a GED® Diploma.
-GED credential, also known as High School Equivalency Diploma, is issued by states if students pass 4 GED Subject Tests.
+GED Education refers to the way how people acquire a GED Diploma.
+The GED credential, also known as High School Equivalency Diploma, is issued by states if students have passed the 4 GED Subject Tests.

 GED (General Education Development) Diploma is for individuals who could not finish High School.

 In most states, there is no requirement of attending preparation classes before signing up for the four GED® exams.